Acceptable Reasons For Using Flexible Portfolios

 This measure shows you how the overall volatility of the portfolio you designed compares to the overall volatility of the recommended Betterment portfolio.
-The recommended risk level is based on your stated goal and time horizon, as described in more detail here.
+The recommended risk level is based on your stated goal and time horizon.
 Taking too much or too little risk can decrease the likelihood of achieving your goal.

 These two important measures will update as you adjust your portfolio to help you make good investment decisions.

 The figure above shows Betterment's application experience for providing overall risk and diversification feedback ratings.